planttheidea/moize/README.md

 #### remove(key)

-This will remove the provided _key_ from cache. _key_ is an `Array` of values, meant to reflect the arguments passed to the method.
+This will remove the provided _key_ from cache. _key_ should be an `Array` of values, meant to reflect the arguments passed to the method.

 ```javascript
 const memoized = moize(item => {